 Outdated technology is a shared pain point for customer service representatives and customers.
 Legacy software doesn’t promote collaboration or real-time customer care.

 Shifting to a cloud call center platform enhances the reliability of a virtual workforce.
 With calls and chats handled by agents, customers can avoid long wait times and get the help they need.
-Contact center software gives managers easy ways to track call volume and agent performance.
+Contact center software allows managers to track call volume and agent performance easily.

 Automated customer service can lighten the workload and enhance the customer experience.
 As a result, employees can give each customer a higher level of attention and care.
-In addition, instead of being overloaded with tasks, agents have more enjoyable customer interactions.
+In addition, agents have more enjoyable customer interactions instead of being overloaded with tasks.

 4. Create outlets for open communication

-Unified Communications (UCaaS) provides an array of meeting and collaboration tools for employees.
+Unified Communications (UCaaS) provides employees an array of meeting and collaboration tools.
 Paired with CCaaS, agents can handle interactions in and out of the call center.

 Employees who feel supported by their managers are about 70% less likely to face burnout.
 So, managers should empower employees to ask for feedback or provide suggestions.
 They should also keep scheduled check-ins with employees to: